jprjr/luasodium/README.md

 ### Source

-Release tarballs are available, they include pre-generated headers for the ffi modules.
-They also include amalgamated versions of the main `luasodium` module, in case you want something easy to integrate into your own build system.

 Currently migrating to a CMake build system.
 Building and installing the library with cmake works, I have not yet moved running tests, generating release tarballs, etc into cmake.